GoogleCloudPlatform/terraform-google-cloudsqlnetworking/Examples/Host-Service-Project/readme.md

    - **Compute XpnPermission**
       - Should have `roles/compute.xpnAdmin` permission at a common folder owning the host and service project.
 Here is a [link](https://cloud.google.com/compute/docs/access/iam#compute.xpnAdmin) describing the same.

+2.2.
+[Optional] you can also create a service account and impersonate the service account and update `providers.tf.template` file by updating the `impersonate_service_account` field with the service account you have created with appropriate permission as described above and renaming the `providers.tf.template` to `providers.tf` file.
+There is a helped script provided which can be used to create a service account with relevant permission at localtion `cloudsql-easy-networking/helper-scripts/createserviceaccount.sh`.

-2. You have modified the constants in **terraform.tfvars** as per your configuration like host_project_id, service_project_id etc.
+3. You have modified the constants in **terraform.tfvars** as per your configuration like host_project_id, service_project_id etc.
-3. You have terraform and gcloud installed.
+4. You have terraform and gcloud installed.
-4. You should have authenticated using gcloud command `gcloud auth application-default login`
+5. You should have authenticated using gcloud command `gcloud auth application-default login`
-5. you can now cd in to the directory and execute -> `terraform init ` && `terraform plan`.
+6. you can now cd in to the directory and execute -> `terraform init ` && `terraform plan`.
 Review the content displayed in the plan stage and if all looks good then move to next step.
-6. Run `terraform apply` and type `yes` when asked for confirmation/approval.
+7. Run `terraform apply` and type `yes` when asked for confirmation/approval.

 ## Providers